TBCX

 Sections (order)

-(1) Top-level block (code, literals, AuxData, exceptions, locals epilogue); (2) Procs (FQN, ns, arg spec, body-source LPString, compiled block); (3) Classes (advisory catalog of discovered class names; actual creation occurs at load time via the top-level script); (4) Methods (class, kind 0–4, name, args, body-source LPString, compiled block).
+(1) Top-level block (code, literals, AuxData, exceptions, locals epilogue including the source-policy u32; nested blocks keep that field zero); (2) Procs (FQN, ns, arg spec, body-source LPString, compiled block); (3) Classes (advisory catalog of discovered class names; actual creation occurs at load time via the top-level script); (4) Methods, in definition order (class FQN; kind u8: 0=inst, 1=class, 2=ctor, 3=dtor, 4=self; scope u8: 0=default, 1=public, 2=unexported, 3=TIP #500 true-private — ctor/dtor always 0; origin u8: 0=class definition, 1=object definition; name — empty for ctor/dtor; args; body-source LPString; compiled block).
+Records are keyed at load by (class FQN, kind, name, origin), so a class-instance method and a per-object method sharing a name coexist.

 Literal kinds